 - Choose the time zone that matches the location of your event source logs.

 - Leave the defaults for Inactivity timeout threshold and Active failover partner.

-- Click the Listen for Syslog button.
+- Click the Listen on Network Port button.

 - In the Port field, enter in a port you wish to use for this event source.
 You cannot use a port that you already use for another event source.

 - For Protocol, use either UDP or TCP.
 Although this event source supports both protocols, be aware that NXLog must be configured to send logs using the protocol you select.